Panasonic reaps profit gain, set to streamline further

-Founded in 1918, the struggling maker of Viera TVs posted a record net loss in the last fiscal year, knocked down by fierce competition from overseas rivals such as Samsung Electronics.
+Founded in 1918, the struggling maker of Viera TVs posted a record net loss in the last fiscal year, knocked down by fierce competition from overseas rivals such as Samsung Electronics (005930.KS).

 After taking over Panasonic in June, Kazuhiro Tsuga vowed to turn the company's focus to white goods such as fridges and washing machines from television sets, and move production to overseas factories.